emberjs/rfcs/text/0478-tracked-properties-updates.md

 This decorator exposes the getter to computed properties, but otherwise leaves it untouched - it'll operate just like a normal native getter with tracked properties.
-When you have removed all computed properties that are depending on the getter, you can remove the `@dependencyCompat` decorator.
+When you have removed all computed properties that are depending on the getter, you can remove the `@dependentKeyCompat` decorator.

-In general, you should try to remove `@dependencyCompat` decorators as you convert your app.
+In general, you should try to remove `@dependentKeyCompat` decorators as you convert your app.
 Making getters compatible with the explicit dependency system means that more computeds can be written to watch those getters, and the situation can get _worse_ instead of better over time.
-If you need to write a service or class that needs to interop with modern and classic code for some time, try to _minimize_ the number of `@dependencyCompat` getters to just the ones that are the "public API" of the class - the values that are expected to be depended on from the outside by other classes.
+If you need to write a service or class that needs to interop with modern and classic code for some time, try to _minimize_ the number of `@dependentKeyCompat` getters to just the ones that are the "public API" of the class - the values that are expected to be depended on from the outside by other classes.